 Warm up any leftover couscous mixture and top it on a nice salad, or eat it as a bowl for lunch.
 If you have leftover red peppers, cut them up into small pieces, warm them up and top on a salad.
 Store all leftovers in the fridge in a sealed container.

-It’s gluten free, as long as you use a gluten free grain like quinoa or rice and dairy free cheese.
-Couscous is made from semolina flour (the same as pasta) so it’s not gluten free.
+You have to switch out the couscous with a gluten free grain like quinoa or rice.
+Make sure your vegan cheese are gluten free as well.
+Couscous is made from semolina flour (the same as pasta) so it's not gluten free.

 🥣 Try these recipes next